 Payment tracks and digital wallets: from department store credit cards to Apple Pay and Uber Money

 The idea of custom or company-specific payment systems is popular, but not new.
-In the US, department stores like Macy's and Sears were among the first to formalize the management of a branded credit card that offers benefits.
+In the US, department stores like Macy's and Sears were among the first to formalize the management of a branded credit card, which offers benefits.
 Discounts, reward points and the opportunity for more convenient payments.

 And the "tokens"?